SharifdotG/Editorials/2023/UAP Junior Programming Contest 2024 (1-1 to 2-2)/Editorials/G - ইমনের অদ্ভুত প্যাটার্ন 👀.md

 Emon's pattern involves stating numbers from 1 to n in a way where the difference between adjacent numbers is always more than 1.
 The task is to generate Emon's way of stating these numbers, or indicate if there is no solution.

-Absolutely!
-Let's break down the code further, providing a detailed explanation for both the C and C++ implementations.

 ## Code Explanation (C)

 ```c